htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 By default, jobs will not be run in Singularity.

-For Singularity to work, the administrator must install Singularity on the worker node.
+For Singularity to work, the administrator must install Singularity on the execution point.
 The HTCondor startd will detect this installation at startup.
 When it detects a usable installation, it will advertise two attributes in the slot ad: